You are here

 READ Act Teacher Training Completion Reporting for 2022-23

-The 2022-23 READ Act Teacher Training Completion collection in Data Pipeline opens on Monday, August 1, 2022.
+The 2022-23 READ Act Teacher Training Completion collection in Data Pipeline closed on Wednesday, August 31, 2022.

 Using the Data Pipeline, local education providers are required to report the READ Act teacher training completion status of K-3 teachers who provide literacy instruction to students in grades K-3.